compendio/goldbug-manual/README.md

 GoldBug has not only standardized forward-looking algorithms or numerous details such as the switch from AES-128 to AES-256 or the use of very high, because necessary key sizes, but also implemented the professional integration of established and new encryption processes.

 GoldBug uses CBC with CTS to provide confidentiality.
 The file encryption mechanism supports the Galois / Counter Mode (GCM) algorithm without the authenticity property provided by the algorithm.
-To provide authenticity, the application uses the methodical approach of " Encrypt-then-MAC " ( ETM).
+To provide authenticity, the application uses the methodical approach of "Encrypt-then-MAC" (ETM).
 MAC stands for Message Authentication Code - and means that the order is determined: first encrypt, then authenticate the message with a code.
 The documentation for the source code for the section of encrypted and authenticated containers contains further technical details.

 Another example of this innovation is the implementation of the ThreeFish hash, which was available as an alternative to SHA-3 when it was realized that SHA-1 was no longer able to cope with future requirements.